Anas-Shakeel/maketree-cli/CONTRIBUTING.md

     - Navigate to the GitHub repository and open a pull request from your branch.
     - Provide a clear description of the changes.
     - Reference any related issues.
-    - I will review your pull request and provide feedback.
+    - I/we will review your pull request and provide feedback.

-### Additional Notes

--   **Best Practices:**
-    Follow industry-standard best practices for coding, testing, and documentation.

--   **Need Help?**
-    If you have questions about contributing or need assistance, please open an issue.

--   **Code of Conduct:**
-    While I don't have a dedicated Code of Conduct file at this time, I expect all contributors to behave respectfully and constructively.

 Thank you for contributing to Maketree!
 Your efforts help create a better tool for everyone.